-NOTE: The Fuel Quantity Indicator shows 25 gallons per side when full.
+NOTE: The Fuel Quantity Indicator shows 25 gallons of fuel per side in the main tanks when full; the Fuel Quantity Indicator does not account for fuel in the auxiliary tanks.

 The Engine Display is the default EIS display and can be selected by pressing the ENGINE or BACK Softkey when another EIS display is currently shown.
 Beneath the vertical slider gauges are readouts for fuel flow and horizontal bar indicators for oil temperature and pressure, coolant temperature, and fuel temperature and quantity.